 Attacks are handled like any other opposed skill check.
 The attacker and defender decide how many risk dice they're going to roll.
 Because combat is a chaotic thing, they must always roll at least one risk die on every attack and defence check.
-If the attacker's roll beats the difficulty to hit the target by at least 1, the attack hits.
+Both sides total up their skill, adding in any appropriate modifiers, then subtract the defense total from the attack total, just like an attempt to beat a difficulty level equal to the defence total.
+If the attack total is reduced to 0 or below, the action fails.
+If the attacker has at least 1 skill level left, they succeed and the remaining levels become successes.
+The successes can then be spent to hit a specific location on the target, to raise the damage of the attack, or to have a special effect happen from the attack, such as knocking the target down or disarming them.